roland-KA/StatisticalPlotsWithJulia/README.md

 Updates:
 - A notebook with plots using `Plots.jl` and `StatsPlots.jl` has been added (`DV-Basics-Plots.jl`).
 Unfortunately not all examples could be reproduced.
+- A notebook with plots using `Makie.jl` and `AlgebraOfGraphics.jl` has been added (`DV-Basics-AlgebraOfGraphics.jl`).
+But there are still some unresolved issues.